jonhjelm/docs-and-training/tutorials/level_3_service_creation/README.md

 All tutorials are implemented using Python, which should be easy to read and transport the right ideas also for non-Python programmers.

-## Basic service creation: the different CloudFlow service types
+## Basic service creation: the different CAxMan service types
 Learn how to implement synchronous services, asynchronous services, and application.